reddmo/intech/content/blog/watermelonandbombpop/monathemes2.md

 These are just a couple of new themes I made for [Mona](https://mastodon.social/@MonaApp).

 These are based off of my [Pastelodon](https://itc.reddmo.com/blog/pastelodon/) theme, with some minor color adjustments.
 In both, I pared down the number of colors used.
-In Bomb Pop, I used a darker background than int he Pastelodon Dark theme.
+In Bomb Pop, I used a darker background than in the Pastelodon Dark theme.
 I thought the variations were enough to warrant new names.
 You can judge that.

 [Watermelon](mona-cat://d5f6) | [Bomb Pop](mona-cat://74c0)